 - Oil, about 4 tablespoons.
 Some recipes may require some more.

 Here, I am going to describe the tadka I made recently to temper black lentils.
-Black lentils are called Urad, these are usually whole.
-Black lentils are a popular dish in northern India especially in the states of Punjab, Haryana and Delhi where it is called Mah-ki-daal.
+Black lentils are called Urad, and are usually cooked whole.
+This dal is a popular dish in northern India especially in the states of Punjab, Haryana and Delhi where it is called Maah-di-daal.

 Before preparing the tadka we need to cook the lentils in a pressure cooker.
-So for one cup of lentils, which have been soaked for a few hours we will need about three to four cups of water.
-Dont worry about adding too much water, it can always be evaporated!
+For one cup of lentils, which have been soaked for a few hours we will need about three to four cups of water.
+Don’t worry about adding too much water, it can always be evaporated!
 To this water add salt and turmeric powder and the lentils.
 Close the cooker and let it steam on high until you hear the whistle blow two to three times.
 Then reduce the heat and cook for another 45 minutes to an hour.
 Black lentils are tough beans to cook and they taste best when cooked on low heat for a long time.
 Once the lentils are done start preparing the tadka.
 See the full recipe for Maah-di-dal here.

 Garnish with freshly chopped green cilantro or coriander, as we Indians know it, and serve hot.